TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualnetwork_vnetpeering-tsg/solution-between-2vnets-same-subscription-different-region.md

 # Step by step for connecting virtual networks same subscription different region
 <!--issueDescription-->

-From our interaction, it appears the your are looking for steps on how to setup VNet peering between VNets that are in the same subscription and in different region.
+From our interaction, it appears that you are looking for steps on how to setup VNet peering between VNets that are in the same subscription and in different region.

 <!--/issueDescription-->